abhilashaa05/Dashboard/README.md

 This is my seconnd project in Frontend.
-I made a static dashboard displaying certain stats and data.
+I made a static non-responsive dashboard displaying certain stats and data.
 It's made completely using HTML & CSS.